What is Vision Insurance? A Complete Guide

 • Experimental procedures

-HMOs are easy-to-use and affordable healthcare plans that require you to use their list of providers if you want to take advantage of the benefits and cost savings.
-HMOs require primary care physicians and referrals for going out of network.
+Health maintenance organizations (HMOs) are easy-to-use and affordable health care plans.
+You'll need to choose from their list of providers if you want to take advantage of the benefits and cost savings.
+HMOs require primary care physicians and referrals to go out of the network.

-HMO vision insurance plans, just like regular HMO health insurance plans, require the policyholder to remain in network.
-As long as the policyholder remains in network, they typically enjoy $0 to low-cost copays and annual allowance allotments for both frames and lenses.
+As long as you choose providers in the network, you typically get low-cost (or free) copays and annual allowance allotments for both frames and lenses.

-The main difference between a vision PPO and an HMO is choice of doctor and cost.
-While less flexible with choice, an HMO is more affordable than a PPO.
-Surgery due to vision complications is not covered by vision insurance but instead through your regular healthcare insurance policy.
+The main difference between a vision PPO and an HMO is the choice of doctor and cost.
+While an HMO is less flexible with choice, it is more affordable than a PPO.
+Note that surgery due to vision complications is generally not covered by vision insurance but through your regular health care insurance policy.

 • Copays